maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Kore te whakapau kore</translation>

 YES
-The translation "Kore te whakapau kore" is incorrect and nonsensical.
-"Whakapau" can mean "to spend" or "to exhaust", not "export".
-The word "export" in Māori is usually "kaweake".
-A suitable translation would be:
+The translation "Kore te whakapau kore" is incorrect for "Exporting Failed".
+The phrase seems nonsensical and does not capture the intended meaning regarding a failed export operation.
+A more accurate translation in Māori would be:

+I rahua te kaweake

 Correct translation:
-Kāore i angitū te kaweake
+I rahua te kaweake
 ```

 ```